 Planning for a Child With Special Needs

 Like so many other aspects of parenting a special needs child, there are unique challenges and considerations in setting up your estate plan.
-It may seem overwhelming, but the good news is that there are tried and true tools available to help you protect your child and your family long after you are gone.
+It may seem overwhelming, but the good news is that there are tried and true tools available for special needs planning through the use of wills and trusts.
+You can name guardians and conservators in your will, and establish a special needs trust to protect your disabled child and your entire family long after you are gone.
 Below are some of the key issues that you should address with your estate planning lawyer.

 Guardians and Conservators

-Of course, as you would for any child, if your child is a minor you will want to name a guardian in your will in case something happens to you and the other parent.
-Once your special needs child becomes an adult, however, he or she may still need a guardian and/or a conservator.
-Chances are this is currently (or will be) you or your spouse, but it is important to think ahead about who will take your place so that the transition is as smooth as possible for your child.
-You can name a successor (including alternates) in your will- it is also a good idea to prepare that person for this responsibility with as much information as you can provide about your child.
+It is also a good idea to prepare the guardian for this responsibility with as much information as you can provide about your disabled child.
 Even a simple letter with a list of medical providers, likes and dislikes, and what you want for your child can go a long way in helping the successor guardian make things easier for your child.

 Financial Security for the Adult With Special Needs

 Your child with special needs most likely will have limitations on his or her ability to earn income throughout their lifetime.
 This means that, despite a desire to treat all of your children equally, you may have to allocate more resources for your disabled beneficiary than for other children you have without special needs.

 In addition, even if your child is legally competent, he or she may not function at a high enough level to effectively manage the inheritance.
 This means you may want to create a trust and have his or her inherited assets held in the trust.